 - attend Family Court and the Youth Court hearings as a court companion.

-- may be able to attend meetings with Families SA, in support of grandparents.
+- may be able to attend meetings with the Department of Child Protection, in support of grandparents.

 - operate a support program in partnership with Foodbank, Oz Harvest and others so grandparents experiencing hardship can be provided with food parcels.